Brazil's top court suspends impeachment of Rousseff

 Cunha, who himself faces allegations of corruption, launched the impeachment proceedings last week based on an opposition accusation that the president violated budget laws with accounting tricks employed by her government to allow ramped up spending during her re-election campaign last year.

-Rousseff, in office since 2011, has denied wrong-doing and reiterated that on Wednesday at an event with supporters in Boa Vista, a northern town near the border with Venezuela where she handed out low-cost houses.
+Rousseff, in office since 2011, has denied wrongdoing.
+She reiterated that on Wednesday at an event in Boa Vista, a northern town near the border with Venezuela where she handed out low-cost houses.
 “I did nothing wrong.
 There was no graft,” Rousseff said, adding she was being impeached for spending too much on social programs.

-Many Brazilian want to see Rousseff go because they blame her for the worst recession in 25 years, which is being deepened by concern over the country’s political future.
+Many Brazilians want to see Rousseff go because they blame her for the worst recession in 25 years, which is being deepened by concern over the country’s political future.

-Brazil came one step closer to losing its prized investment grade credit rating on Wednesday when Moody’s Investors Service said it was studying a possible downgrade due to the deteriorating economy, widening fiscal deficit and increasing risks of political paralysis.
+Brazil came one step closer to losing its prized investment-grade credit rating on Wednesday when Moody’s Investors Service said it was studying a possible downgrade because of the deteriorating economy, widening fiscal deficit and increasing risks of political paralysis.

 Cunha faces several accusations of taking bribes on Petrobras contracts and stashing millions of dollars in Swiss bank accounts.
 He has denied the charges.